-Centre was launched at the beginning of 2016.
-The measures and instruments.
-On the other hand, ESAP project intends to implement a holistic capacity building strategy that will look at the performance of all actors operating in the technology transfer and innovation ranging from academic institutions to early stage investors to science parks to spin-out companies to policy makers.
+Finally, a project aimed at supporting technology transfer and innovation in the region - EU4Tech - managed by DG NEAR and DG Joint Research Centre was launched at the beginning of 2016.
+The project intends to implement a holistic capacity building strategy that will look at the performance of all actors operating in the technology transfer and innovation ranging from academic institutions to early stage investors to science parks to spin-out companies to policy makers.